hfadams/pci/readme.md

 ## Data sources

 To create the dataset, *in situ* lake physiochemical data and solar radiation data were collected from open source international, federal, and regional databases between May 2020 and January 2021.
-A summary of the sources are listed below:
+Original data files are not provided, but links to the data sources are listed below:

 ### Lake data
  | Database                                                         | Region    | Lake(s)                                                                                                                                                                                                                                                                                                                                                  | DOI                                                                                            | Data licence                                                                                                       | Citation                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |